bjoern-sellnau/vaccine/README.md

 ---------------------

-If you want to have your modules be CommonJS compliant, there is a slightly more complicated (but still only ~20 lines of code) way to build your app/lib.
+If you want to have your modules be CommonJS compliant, there is a slightly more complicated (but still only ~13 lines of code) way to build your app/lib.

 With this build script, simply leave out the `define` wrapper and use require, exports, and module as you would in any other CommonJS file.
-The module id is determined by your app name and each files path on your file system.
+The module id is determined by each file's path on your file system, prefixed by your app name.
 Also make sure that the string passed to `require` does not end in ".js", and that it would work when you wrap the file in a `define` call.

 `dev_server_standalone_node.js` and `dev_server_express_node.js` can be used
 to compile your app/lib on the fly.
 As an added bonus, it will even wrap the